Skip to content

 Many people enjoy the lilac-colored, fragrant flowers of the common lilac (also known as wild lilac) and plant the from Southeast Europe (Balkan countries) This is why we keep the large shrub in the garden - or at least simply let it grow there.

 However, it is considered an invasive tree due to its wide distribution, the long germination period of its seeds and its rapid growth.
 The tree also take up plenty of light and space and thus displaces native plant species.
-This is why the Federal Agency for Nature Conservation (BfN) has also placed it on the blacklist of invasive species.
+This is why the Federal Agency for Nature Conservation (BfN) has placed it on the blacklist of invasive species.

-2. tree of heaven (Ailanthus altissima)
+2. Tree of Heaven (Ailanthus altissima)

 Originally from China, the tree of the gods (now often called the "ghetto palm") is not without reason on the EU list of invasive tree species since 2019.

-3. common Douglas fir (Pseudotsuga menziesii)
+3. Douglas Fir (Pseudotsuga menziesii)

 The common Douglas fir is also not native here.
 It has also been on the blacklist of invasive species since 2013 of the Federal Agency for Nature Conservation.

-4. cherry laurel (Prunus laurocerasus)
+4. Cherry Laurel (Prunus laurocerasus)

 Certainly useful for you: Planting invasive plants is one of the most most common mistakes in the natural gardenfrom which I have also learned personally.
-In the linked article, I show you which other sources of error await young gardeners, but which can be easily avoided.
+In the linked article, I show you which other sources of error await new gardeners, but which can be easily avoided.

-5. canadian poplar (Populus canadensis)
+5. Canadian Poplar (Populus × canadensis)

-The Canadian poplar is also known as the bastard black poplar, an invasive hybrid of the Canadian black poplar and the European black poplar.
-The deciduous tree grows up to 30 meters high but grows very quickly and is now displacing the black poplar, which is native to Germany.
+The deciduous tree up to 30 meters high but grows very quickly and is now displacing the black poplar, which is native to Germany.

-6. late weeping cherry (Prunus serotina)
+6. Black Cherry (Prunus serotina)

 The late-flowering bird cherry (Prunus serotina) is one of the invasive tree species in Germany